JulioAQuintana/FinalProject/README.md

 ![orig_safeties_years](https://user-images.githubusercontent.com/89816213/154854615-cf5af7be-ee28-4880-931d-6d3c3550e982.PNG)
 ![orig_fgs_kicks](https://user-images.githubusercontent.com/89816213/154854616-ae97fb5b-3d43-4089-8dfb-bad52f72c9fd.PNG)

-In the previous images we can see that not all statistics were taken into consideration for all years, and specially when considering defensive stats one of the most important variables ("total_tackles") is considered only after the year 2000.
-Since we want to determine the relevance of defensive, offensive and special teams, our study has to consider only data from 2001 to 2016.
+We can see that not all statistics were registered for all the years in the dataset.
+Actually, one of the most important variables ("total_tackles") is considered only after the year 2000.
+According to this, our study has to consider only data from 2001 to 2016.

 ![reducing_years_dataframe](https://user-images.githubusercontent.com/89816213/154854815-43fa14c3-b2f6-4ee3-860a-7aea0e4f60c8.PNG)

 ### Redundancies and correlated data

-Once we have chosen our period of study, we must check if there is still any kind of duplicity among the variables we consider:
+Once we have chosen our period of study, we must check if there is any kind of duplicity among the variables we consider:

 ![redundant](https://user-images.githubusercontent.com/89816213/154855860-0fa8cf4b-d0b0-4188-9602-caaa8fb17651.PNG)